vdechen/PythonProject_WordCountGame/README.md

 - Generate a random word from a song;
 - Clean lyrics and return the frequency of each word in it in a dictionary;
 - Ask players to guess the random word frequency in the song;
-- Display players turns and asks each how many times the same word is in a song;
+- Display players' turns and asks each how many times the same word is in a song;
-- Check which player got closer do the right answer and score points;
+- Check which player got closer to the right answer and score points;
 - Display the correct answer for the round and the current score for each player;
 - Ask if players want to (1) continue or (2) end the game;
-- If (1), a new random word is generated and players switch turns untill they choose to end the game;
+- If (1), a new random word is generated and players switch turns until they choose to end the game;
 - If (2), displays final score and winner.

 # Conclusion